top of page

 Electronic League Schedule Sheets

 • It's important to note that league schedule sheets are subject to modifications, particularly within the first week of release.
-For the most up-to-date match schedules, always refer to the live link emailed to you and avoid referring to screenshots or saved images of sheets.
+For the most up-to-date match schedules, always refer to the pinned schedule on the WhatsApp group you have been added to and avoid referring to screenshots or saved images of sheets.

 Equipment and Facilities